ROCm/rocDecode/README.md

 * Samples folder into `/opt/rocm/share/rocdecode`
 * Documents folder into `/opt/rocm/share/doc/rocdecode`

+### Using sample application
-* To verify your installation using a sample application, run:
+To verify your installation using a sample application, run:

   ```shell
   mkdir rocdecode-sample && cd rocdecode-sample